brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

+= 2.2.4 =
+- New: Info Card widget - Easily create a call-to-action (CTA) by adding an icon, heading, description, and a button or link.

 = 2.2.3 =
 - Improvement: Improved accessibility compliance throughout the plugin.
 - Fix: Navigation Menu – The submenu now expands correctly when the "Full Width" option is enabled